yujieteo/play/Research/Mathematics/math_ud.md

 Spectrum: representation of cohomology by Brown representability theorem

-Fields:

-- every element is invertible
-- Every module (vector space) over fields are free or have basis (need Zorn’s)
+Fields: every element is invertible, every module (vector space) over fields are free or have basis (need Zorn’s)

 Smash product generalised tensor product which is a product that is bilinear since a ring is a monoid with tensor product of abelian groups.
 Tensor product corresponds to Tor.